 Check your webcam indicator light

-Most webcams now come with an indicator light, even those that are integrated into laptops.
-This light turns on when the webcam is recording, and responsible manufacturers try to code the controls for this light at the lowest possible hardware level.
-With a quality webcam, it’s actually pretty hard for an attacker to use a webcam to spy on you without this light turning on.
+Most webcams come with an indicator light, even those integrated into laptops.
+This light turns on whenever the webcam is working, and responsible manufacturers try to code the controls for this light at the lowest possible hardware level.

-So if the camera light is on, and it shouldn’t be, there’s a good chance you’ve been the victim of a hack.
+With a quality webcam, it’s pretty hard for an attacker to spy on you without this light turning on.
+So if the camera light is on and it shouldn’t be, there’s a good chance you’ve been the victim of a hack.

 -